 Featured Image by Rostislav Kralik.

 Jyn and Cassian’s scenes together are so intriguing.
 One is impulsive, the other is methodical.
-One is a girl of action, the other observes until the opportune moment.
-When they clash, not only are their scenes emotionally-charged, there’s also another sort of heat.
+One is a girl of action, the other observes until the opportune moment to act.
+When they clash, their scenes are not only emotionally-charged, there’s also another sort of heat.
 Even K2-SO picks up on it when he comments on Cassian allowing Jyn to have a blaster.
 Jyn and Cassian’s lingering looks morph into giddy excitement for the sh**-bomb they’re about to drop on the Empire, and we joined in on the anticipation.
 Why wouldn’t we?
 Both have been screwed over by The Man and want justice; now that they’re over the adjustment period, they’re ready to do it as a team.

 Alas, the fans have spoken, and RebelCaptain lives once more in our minds and on our screens.
 Like Hell we’re going to accept that the two are dead.
 Nope.
 Absolutely not.
 Why should we?
 You can’t make them all cute and adorable and fighting alongside each other like a true power couple to then have them meet their end before they’ve even had a chance to be a couple!